apoorvakrishnatripathi/Savings-Calculator/README.md

 Preference for interests:
 Stoc0k selection (if stock mode is being used)

-Instructions for Testing :-
+# Instructions for Testing :-

 Test the following scenarios to make sure everything functions properly:
-1. Test of Age Restrictions
+# 1. Test of Age Restrictions

-If your age is less than 18, the program should prevent you from accessing it.
+If your age is s than 18, the program should prevent you from accessing it.

 Enter 18 years of age or older → The program should proceed.
- I 2.
+ I# 2.
 Test of Mode Selection

 The custom investment calculator should open when you enter 1.
 The stock-based calculator should open when you enter 2.

-3. Easy Interest Test
+# 3. Easy Interest Test

 Input
 Amount: $10,000